APPLICATION DEADLINE JULY 31, 2023

 SCHOLARSHIP/ WORK EXCHANGE DUTY SELECTIONS

-Recipients are required to complete 6 work hours to be eligible for the discounted rate of $250 or full scholarship.
+Recipients are required to complete 6 work hours to be eligible for the discounted rate of $250 or the full scholarship.
 Duties will be assigned on a first come/first serve basis.
 You will receive confirmation of your duties by email.
+You must sign in an complete your assignment.

 Packing Tote Bags